10 Best Backpacks for Europe

 - Osprey Atmos 50

-Why You Should Carefully Choose a Backpack When Travelling Europe
+Why You Should Carefully Choose a Backpack When Travelling in Europe

 Imagine the following situation: after a week and a half of backpacking through the Swiss Alps, your train pulls into the station at Berlin, Germany during rush hour.
 As you try and pull your hugely oversized bag down from the overhead compartment, you hit three or four people in the head including an elderly woman.
 Your bag is simply too big to get up onto your shoulders so you uncomfortably carry it by one strap as you make your way off the train.